Let’s observe the closure of forests to increase wildlife – Forestry Commission

 She stated that wild animals in our forest reserve help enrich the nature of the land that helps the growth and richness of the forest reserve.

-Mrs. Ernestina also stated that Ghanaians should observe, and learn much about wild animals since that can help us.
+Mrs. Adumia also stated that Ghanaians should observe, and learn much about wild animals since that can help us.

 “In that sense, we should all observe the close season to help increase the wildlife,” she stated.